Luucid/Rimworld-Stormlight-Archives/README.md

 ## Radiant
 * Wind runners order is the only one implemented right now
 * Can draw in stormlight, which is the fuel for their powers
-* Will automatically heal all injuries at the cost of stormlight
+* radiants have a custom xp system with ability unlocks throught the journey towards knight radiant
+### abilities
+* passive healing
-* Can summon shardblade as an ability
+* shardblade summon and dismissal
+* lashing other pawns(damage not yet implemented)
+* flight
+* custom range circle drawn around caster

 ## Weapons
+### Shardblade
-* Shardblade(Only summonable by radiant atm)
+* summonable
+* bondable

 # Future work